MateuszGrabka-TomTom/osmium-tool/man/osmium-merge.md

 :   Do not warn when there are multiple versions of the same object in the
     input files.

+-C, \--conflicts-output
+:   Report conflicts to the given output.

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@
 @MAN_INPUT_OPTIONS@